 Channels and Ownership Transference

-The ownership rules play a vital role in message sending as far as helping us write safe, concurrent code.
-Preventing errors in concurrent programming is the advantage we get by making the tradeoff of having to think about ownership throughout our Rust programs.
+The ownership rules play a vital role in message sending because they help us write safe, concurrent code.
+Preventing errors in concurrent programming is the advantage we get by making the trade-off of having to think about ownership throughout our Rust programs.
 Let’s do an experiment to show how channels and ownership work together to prevent problems: we’ll try to use a val value in the spawned thread after we’ve sent it down the channel.
 Try compiling the code in Listing 16-9:

-Filename: src/main.rs
+src/main.rs

 use std::thread;